mason-cds-intro-comput-sci/configure-rstudio-server/README.md

 configure_rstudio()
 ```

-When you run the above function, you will see input prompts asking for the following information:
+When you run the above function, you will see the following input prompt:

+    RStudio Server setup options

+      1. First-time setup
+      2. Install packages for CDS 101

+    Enter setup option:

+If this is the first-time you're running `configure_rstudio()`, input <kbd>1</kbd> and press <kbd>Enter</kbd>.
+You'll then be asked for the following information:

     Enter your first name:
     Enter your last name:
     Enter your email address:

-Input your information and verify that it is correct, then wait for the configuration and installation procedure to complete, which will take a few minutes.
+Input your information and verify that it is correct, then wait for the first-time setup to complete.

-Once the installation procedure is complete, click the red button — it says **Quit the current R session** if you hover your mouse over it — on the upper right of the page to refresh RStudio Server.
+You will then see the following message:

+    🔴 Restart RStudio Server session by clicking the Red Button in the upper right-hand corner.
+    🔴 Resume setup after the restart by running:
+       source("config_rstudio_server.R")
+    🔴 Select setup option '2' to install packages needed for CDS 101.

+Restart the session as instructed by pressing the red button.

 ![](img/rstudio_red_button.png)

+After the restart is complete, resume the installation by running `source("config_rstudio_server.R")` and entering <kbd>2</kbd>.
+This will start the process of downloading and installing the packages you'll need for the course, which will take a while.
+At this point you can close your browser tab, as the installation will continue in the background.
-RStudio Server is now configured for use in CDS 101!
+Once all the packages are successfully installed, RStudio Server will be ready to use in CDS 101!

 License
 -------